ATLAS-CMS-ZCounting/zcounting/README.md

 This repository collects scripts that we use to process the Z boson counting data in a collabortative manner between the ATLAS and CMS experiments.

 ## Scripts
-This folder contains scripts to produce comparison plots and make computations
+This folder contains scripts to produce comparison plots and make computations.

 ### scripts/plot_fill.py
 This script generates for each fill two plots as a function of the LHC filltime.